Kashiwazaki-Kariwa Nuclear Power Plant: Fuel

 All reactors continue to use low-enriched uranium as the nuclear fuel; however, there have been plans drafted by TEPCO to use MOX fuel in some of the reactors by the permission of the Japanese Atomic Energy Commission (JAEC).
 A public referendum in the Kariwa village in 2001 voted 53% against use of the new fuel.
 After the 2002 TEPCO data fabrication scandals, the president at the time, Nobuya Minami, announced that plans to use the MOX fuel at the KK plant would be suspended indefinitely.

 Earthquakes

-Earthquake resistant design features
+Pre-existing earthquake resistance measures

 Sand at the sites was removed and the reactor was built on firm ground.
 Adjacent soil was backfilled.
 Basements of the reactor buildings extend several levels down (maximum of 42 m below grade).
 These underground elements stabilize the reactor buildings, making them less likely to suffer sway due to resonance vibrations during an earthquake.
 As with other Japanese power plants, reactors at the plant were built according to earthquake-resistance standards, which are regulated by law and the JAEC.

 In 2006 safety standards for earthquake resistance in Japan's nuclear plants were modified and tightened.
 After the 2007 earthquake suspicions arose that another fault line may be closer to the plant than originally thought, possibly running straight through the site.